 Larger surface areas mean there is less chance of there being a shortage of oxygen (which will cause significant health problems for your fish).

 Because of the amount of waste produced by goldfish, it’s important to get proper filtration equipment that can cope with a large amount of cleaning.
-The best option for Lionchu fish would be to cover any tubes with aquarium sponge or something very similar.
+The best option would be to cover any tubes with aquarium sponge or something very similar.

-Gravel substrate will help create an excellent home for your Lionchu but do make sure you avoid any gravel that is too small, as goldfish might accidentally swallow smaller pieces when they’re feeding.
+Gravel substrate will help create an excellent home, but do make sure you avoid any gravel that is too small, as goldfish might accidentally swallow smaller pieces when they’re feeding.

 When choosing your gravel and other tank ornaments, remember to check you’ve picked nothing with metal in, as this can create toxic residue in your tank and isn’t good for your fish.